 The Master of Science in Corporate and Organizational Communication has three components: Core required courses, concentrations, and electives.
 Core required courses focus on foundational communication skills and knowledge, crafting impactful messages using a wide range of media, and a strategic perspective on the way communication supports organizational performance.
 There are eight concentrations—Social Media and Online Communities, Public Relations, Human Resource Management, Usability/User Experience, Project Management, Leadership, Cross-Cultural Communication, and Leading Communication Strategy and Development—that align with skills in demand in the profession.
 Whether you are a full- or part-time student, on-campus or online, you will apply the knowledge and skills you gain in the program in an unparalleled variety of experiential learning opportunities—the hallmark of a Northeastern University educational experience.

 - Multiple opportunities to apply learning in real-world situations

 - Courses taught by communication practitioners

-- Six concentrations with career-focused knowledge and skills
+- Eight concentrations with career-focused knowledge and skills

 - Capstone courses focused on integrative, applied learning

 Unique Transfer Credit Opportunities